 If you have a personal swimming pool, it is extremely important to clean it properly.
 Cleaning not only ensures that the water is clear and safe to swim in, but also helps to keep all of your equipment functioning properly.
 By simply spending a few minutes of your time each day on the up-keep of your swimming pool, you will be able to enjoy it throughout the season without having to worry about the health of your pool and whether it is safe to swim in or not.
 In fact, cleaning your pool does not have to be as cumbersome as some may think.
-Routine care can help with common problems such as build-up on the bottom and sides of the pool, murky water and chemical levels of the water.
+Routine care can help with common problems such as build-up on the bottom and sides of the pool, murky water, and chemical levels of the water.
 These tips will help you to learn how to properly clean your pool.

 Brushing The Pool

 Brushing is one of the most important pool cleaning tips.
-Brushing the walls and tile of your pool should be done at least once a week.
-This maintenance technique will help to prevent, minimize and even eliminate algae build-up along with deposits of calcium.
+Brushing the walls and tiles of your pool should be done at least once a week.
+This maintenance technique will help to prevent, minimize, and even eliminate algae build-up along with deposits of calcium.
 Those with concrete walls in their swimming pools should opt for a stiff brush while those with vinyl walls should choose a soft brush for cleaning their pools.

 Vacuuming The Pool

-Vacuuming should be performed every week to keep the pools water clean and clear.
+Vacuuming should be performed every week to keep the pool water clean and clear.
 There are a wide variety of different vacuum types that you may choose from.
 This includes both manual and automatic models.
 After vacuuming, be sure to clean out the filter of all debris so that it is able to continue circulating the water and working properly.